Banks won’t let you shuffle that home loan

 BANKS are inserting new clauses in home loan agreements to protect their books amid hardening interest rates and rising defaults.
 These loan conditions will make life a little more difficult for borrowers who are struggling to pay higher EMIs.

-have taken home loans on floating rate have already seen it increase by three to four percentage points in the past 18 months to around 11.5-12%.
+Some banks have stopped giving fixed rate loans beyond a few years, a few have set an early reset clause while others are insisting on a lock-in period during which a switch from fixed to floating rates (and the other way round) isn’t possible.
+Borrowers who have taken home loans on floating rate have already seen it increase by three to four percentage points in the past 18 months to around 11.5-12%.
 With rising rates, new borrowers are looking at taking fixed rate loans, while the existing borrowers are thinking of a switch from floating to fixed rate loans despite a higher rate.
 However, banks are designing loan documents to discourage this.

-loans above five years. ”The fixed and floating rate concept is slowly losing its relevance.
+A fixed rate loan is aimed at protecting the borrower against the risk of rising interest rates.
+But a reset clause will enable banks to charge a higher rate at the time of reset (if interest rates moves up).
+IDBI Bank and Union Bank do not provide fixed rate loans above five years. ”The fixed and floating rate concept is slowly losing its relevance.
 Over the past two occasions, we have not raised interest rates for existing floating rate customers, which means loans have been at a fixed rate of interest for them even as interest rates have moved up in the system,” said MV Nair, Union Bank of India chairman.

 A number of other banks are offering a long-tenure fixed-rate option, but with a reset clause.
 Last month, Bank of India reduced its reset option on fixed rate home loans from 10 years to five years.
+Borrowers need to take close look at loan papers

 JUSTIFYING the move to reduce the reset clause, D Krishnamurthy, general manager in charge of retail at Bank of India, said, “In such a volatile interest rate scenario it is not advisable for the customer and the bank to go for a fixed rate for a long time.”